 Donna Conklin King Puts the Pieces Back Together

-Kintsugi is a technique in Japanese pottery-making that asks us to glue fragments back together as a way to honor, repair, and something whole and beautiful again.
+Kintsugi is a technique in Japanese pottery-making that asks us to glue fragments back together as a way to honor, repair, and render something whole and beautiful again.
 Donna Conklin King extends this practice to her sculpture at a moment when it feels more necessary than ever.

 Sarah Canfield Captures Lightning in a Box